bareos/bareos/docs/manuals/en/new_main_reference/source/developers/generaldevel.rst

 - honor `Rule of three`_/`Rule of five`/`Rule of zero`
 - use ``std::string`` instead of ``char*`` for strings where possible
 - use `fixed width integer types`_ if the size of your integer matters
-- when in doubt always prefer the standard library above a custom implementation
+- when in doubt always prefer the standard library over a custom implementation
 - follow the `Google C++ Style Guide`_
 - follow the `C++ Core Guidelines`_
 - get in touch with us on the `bareos-devel`_ mailing list